 Avery’s The Islanders project evolves further as he situates elements of the town of Onomatopoeia within the city of Kochi for the Kochi-Muziris Biennale, Kerala, including fly-posting bills advertising the Eternal Dialectic in the existing architecture of the city, in March 2017.
 Study #15.
 Untitled (The Ninth Resort) at the David Roberts Art Foundation, London presented a focussed display of Avery's work accompanied by newly commissioned text by Nicholas Bourriaud (20 January – 8 April 2017).

-Ingleby will present a solo show by Charles Avery in the spring of 2019.
+Ingleby will present a solo presentation of work by Charles Avery for Kabinett at Art Basel Hong Kong 2019 and a solo exhibition at Ingleby Gallery in Edinburgh in the spring of 2019.